- General information

 Whenever you are testing, keep in mind these few notes:

 - Using a development milestone is not suitable for daily production machines.
-That is why, to play it safe, it's better to use virtual machines, spare testing machines, and/or USB drives, especially with Alpha milestone releases.
+That is why, to play it safe, it's better to use virtual machines, spare testing machines, and/or USB drives, especially with early milestone releases.
 Beta milestone releases are a bit more stable, but are still under heavy development to ensure the highest quality release possible.

 - Always make sure to check the hashes of the downloaded ISO as well as the media it's installed on.
 If either is off by a single bit, it can cause all sorts of inexplicable problems.